NordicPlayground/Thingy52-IOTA-Data-Marketplace-Web-Bluetooth/README.md

 # Thingy:52 IOTA Data Marketplace Publisher
-The *Thingy\:52 IOTA Data Marketplace Publisher* (Thingy IDMP Publisher) allows for connecting to the Nordic Semiconductor Thingy\:52 throug Web Bluetooth.
-The sensor data can then be sent to the [IOTA Data Marketplace](https://data.iota.org/) (IDMP).
+The *Thingy\:52 IOTA Data Marketplace Publisher* (Thingy IDMP Publisher) allows for connecting to the Nordic Semiconductor Thingy\:52 throug Web Bluetooth, to collect sensor readings.
+The sensor data can then be sent to the
+[IOTA Data Marketplace](https://data.iota.org/) (IDMP).
 This is all done from within the web browser.

-This project was developed by a group of students from NTNU as part of their bachelor project.
+The Thingy IDMP Publisher was developed by a group of students from NTNU as part of their bachelor project.

 ## Setup
 To get this application running for debug or production, you need: